anand-tummapudi/MultiThreading/README.md

 **Wait** method is with different variants one with wit and wait(time), when we call wait with time thread will be suspended until the time and it automatically awakes after the time.
 **Notify** Notify will notify one waiting theread and NirifyAll will notify all the waiting threads.

+## ReentrantLock
+ReentrantLock is a mutual exclusion lock implementation in java.util.concurrent.locks.
+It provides the same basic mutual-exclusion behavior as the synchronized keyword (only one thread holds the lock at a time), but with more features and explicit control.
+"Reentrant" means the thread that currently holds the lock can acquire it again without deadlocking itself.
+The lock maintains a hold count: each lock() increments it, each unlock() decrements it; the lock is released only when the hold count reaches zero.
+TryLock helps avoid deadlocks or implement non-blocking attempts to enter critical sections.

 ## Producer and Consumer Problem